Managing payments on the Companies Register

 • you believe you were given incorrect information by us and as a result are late in filing information, or

-• we've made a mistake when processing a document.
+• we have made a mistake when processing a document.

-We can't give refunds if you change your mind after having paid an application or processing fee.
+We cannot give refunds if you change your mind after having paid an application or processing fee.

 Terms and conditions